 Cause: ALSA/PulseAudio misconfiguration or missing drivers.

-Example: A 2012 Lenovo on Lubuntu had no audio until I ran sudo alsa force-reload
+Example: A 2012 Lenovo on Lubuntu had no audio until I ran sudo alsa force-reload and rebooted.

 4. Slow Performance